cccbr/runningatower/content/docs/180-acks-and-sources/index.md

 Jennings, T S (1991) *The Development of British Bell Fittings*.
 ISBN 0 9500076 4 1 (Out of print).

 Pickford, C (Undated) *Bellframes – A practical guide to inspection and recording*.
 Privately published.
-Available online [here](https://www.whitingsociety.org.uk/old-ringing-books/pickford-bellframes.html) (note copyright restrictions).

 -----